Meet the Team

 Sharie Lesniak, co-founder

-Sharie never gave up volunteering her marketing and creative expertise to help nonprofits, rescues, sanctuaries and shelters build their brands, promote their events and amplify their messages to help save animals.
-And that’s what Shelter Swag is built on, helping animal shelters and rescues build their brands and promote their messages for the animals — and do it in a creative way that puts the “wag” in Swag!
+Sharie continued to use her marketing and creative expertise to help nonprofits, rescues, sanctuaries and shelters build their brands, promote their events and amplify their messages to help save animals.
+Just what Shelter Swag is built on — helping promote issue-specific marketing in a creative way that puts the “wag” in Swag!
 This unique business model allows Shelter Swag to help spread the love between numerous nonprofits at once to amplify the voice of those who cannot speak for themselves.